dimitri-yatsenko/datajoint-tutorial/manuscript/restriction.md

 * an `AndList`
 * A boolean expression (`True` or `False` in Python or `true` or `false` in MATLAB)

-### Restriction by another relation
+### Restriction with a relation
-When restricting one relation by another relation `A & B`, the two relations must be *join-compatible*.
+When restricting relation `A` with another relation `A & B`, the two relations must be *join-compatible*.
 The result will contain all tuples from `A` for which there exist a matching tuple in `B`.

 Restrict example 1
 : Restriction with another relation